 Celebrate the best of our borough and nominate your local hero for our Pride of Waltham Forest awards.

 It’s important to protect yourself and others by getting the Covid-19 vaccine, especially if you haven’t had your first dose yet.

 We are helping NHS deliver Covid-19 vaccinations as quickly as possible.
-To do this we encourage everyone aged 12 and over to get their first, second or booster at any of our local vaccine clinics or pharmacies.
+To do this we encourage everyone eligible to get their first, second or booster at any of our local vaccine clinics or pharmacies.